PlatONnetwork/confidential-transaction/README.md

 ## Compile

-Install the WASM smart contract platform development kit `PlatON-CDT`, refer to [PlatON-CDT README](https://github.com/PlatONnetwork/PlatON-CDT/blob/feature/wasm/README_cn.md).
+Currently, private transactions are published on the Alaya network, and the WASM smart contract platform development kit `PlatON-CDT` of the Alaya branch needs to be installed.

+Need to execute `git checkout alaya`, other reference [PlatON-CDT README](https://github.com/PlatONnetwork/PlatON-CDT/blob/feature/wasm/README_cn.md).

-Executing `./contracts/build.sh` will place the compiled wam files and abi files of each contract in the build directory.
+After the installation is successful, execute `./contracts/build.sh`, and the compiled wam files and abi files of each contract will be placed in the build directory.

 ## Contract deployment process